 Don’t believe it!

-This doubt forged by looking around and comparing myself to others has done me no good.
+This self-doubt forged by looking around and comparing myself to others has done me no good.
 It’s like comparing apples and oranges.

 If I spend my time looking to others to define the path for me, I will miss mine.
 More importantly, I will miss the chance to be made into the person of someone who my path is meant for.